-Training to develop the engineering fitter occupation standard's knowledge, skills and behaviours.
-Working towards competence to operate safely in a fitting environment.
+On-programme Training to develop the engineering fitter occupation standard's knowledge, skills and behaviours. (typically 42 months) Working towards competence to operate safely in a fitting environment.
 Working towards Advanced Manufacturing Engineering Diploma or Technical Certificate Level 3.
-Employer satisfied apprentice is consistently working at, or above, the level of the occupational standard.
-Apprentice can demonstrate competence to operate safely in a fitting environment.
+Compiling a portfolio of evidence.
+End-point assessment gateway Employer satisfied apprentice is consistently working at, or above, the level of the occupational standard. garena Apprentice can demonstrate competence to operate safely in a fitting environment.
 Apprentice achieved Advanced Manufacturing Engineering Diploma or Technical Certificate Level 3 as outlined in the occupational standard.
 Submission of completed portfolio of evidence authenticated by employer.
 Project activity agreed by employer with EPAO; it should be relevant to the apprentice's workplace.
-Apprentice achieve English/mathematics level 2, as a minimum.
+Apprentice achieved English/mathematics level 2, as a minimum.
 For those with an education, health and care plan or a legacy statement the apprenticeships English and mathematics minimum requirement is Entry Level 3 and British Sign Language qualification are an alternative to English qualifications for whom this is their primary language.
-Assessment method 1: project - report including evidence and questioning, graded fail, pass or distinction.
+End-point assessment (typically four months) Assessment method 1: project - report including evidence and questioning, graded fail, pass or distinction.
 Assessment Method 2: multiple choice test, graded fail or pass.
 Assessment Method 3: professional discussion, graded fail, pass or distinction.
-End-point assessment graded: fail, pass, merit or distinction
+End-point assessment graded: fail, pass, or distinction.